riolet/WAFer/README.md

 Default port is 4242.
 Set environment variable 'PORT' to change it.

 That's really it.
-The source comes with a simple example `factor.c` to get you started.
+The source comes with a simple example `example.c` to get you started.

 ###Note to Contributors